 2 people favorited this theater

-The Hamilton Theatre first opened circa 1946-47 under the management of the RKO circuit, though photographs show no mention of RKO in the exterior signs.
+The Hamilton Theatre opened on December 25, 1946 under the management of the RKO circuit, though photographs show no mention of RKO in the exterior signs.
 With William I. Hohauser as architect, the theatre was of Neo-Colonial design.
 The entrance resembled that of a Colonial mansion, and was set back from the street by a landscaped lawn and shrubbery.
 The single-floor auditorium was almost stark in its simplicity.
 The walls were painted buff and blue, with dark red wainscot at the base.
 Six wall plaques of the official American eagle seal of the USA were the only adornments.

 At opening, the Hamilton Theatre was reported serving a neighborhood of 10,000 people.
 Performances of the double-feature programs were held once nightly, with matinees added on Saturdays, Sundays and holidays.
 Admission at all times was 40 cents for adults and 25 cents for children.